 Precisely because it is so broadly defined, it attracts seekers of many different kinds who, almost invariably, will be willing to exchange their life-stories for yours.
 Moreover, you’ll come face-to-face with people from all over the world, whose approach to the pilgrimage may be radically different from yours.

 The Pilgrim Office in Santiago issues Certificados rather than Compostelas to those who complete the basic requirement of walking 100km but who state that they have no spiritual motivation for their journey.
-However, it is very few pilgrims (less than 6% in 2013, according to the Pilgrim Office statistics) who state that they have no spiritual motivation at all.
+However, it is very few pilgrims (only 8% in 2016, according to the Pilgrim Office statistics) who state that they have no spiritual motivation at all.